Federal Reserve Bank of Philadelphia

 CREED: Center for the REstoration of Economic Data

 Welcome to CREED (Center for the REstoration of Economic Data).
-CREED advances research in regional economics and consumer finance by converting information in books, images, and other formats into ready-to-use, publicly available digital data.
+CREED advances research in many fields, including topics in regional economics and consumer finance, by converting information in books, images, and other formats into ready-to-use, publicly available digital data.

 Share